model-checking/kani-verifier-blog/_posts/2022-06-01-using-the-kani-rust-verifier-on-a-rust-standard-library-cve.md

 ```

 Then, we can use this method to implement `kani::any::<T>()`, required by the `Arbitrary` trait from Kani,
-to generate symbolic values of type `T` that respect its type invariant as follows:
+to generate well-formed symbolic values of type `T` as follows:

 ```rust
 impl kani::Arbitrary for AbstractVecDeque {